Packers planning for long-term future that includes Rodgers

 “You’re talking about the guy that’s going to win the MVP of the league,” LaFleur said.
 “We’re not in this position without him.
 I couldn’t be happier with just not only his performance but how he led our football team, all the little things he does within that locker room to ensure that everybody is locked in, focused and ready to go.
 Absolutely he will be here for a long time.”

-LaFleur also said Monday he is promoting Maurice Drayton, who worked as assistant special teams coach this past season, to take over as special teams coordinator.
-The Packers announced Friday that special teams coordinator Shawn Mennenga was fired and that Mike Pettine wouldn’t return as defensive coordinator.
+LaFleur also said Monday he is promoting Maurice Drayton, who worked as assistant special teams coach this past season, to take over as special teams coach.
+The Packers announced Friday that special teams coach Shawn Mennenga was fired and that Mike Pettine wouldn’t return as defensive coordinator.

 During his Zoom session, LaFleur also discussed two notable plays from the NFC championship game.